 Some of my favourite artists from Iceland :

 I have probably seen Amiina about eight times now as they used to play with, and also open for, Sigur Ros.
 I saw them play Hurra in Reykjavik in 2017 performing Fantomas, a live soundtrack to a surreal silent movie.
 I saw them perform this again in Brighton in 2018.

 Named after the bus terminal in Reykjavik.
 I checked them out after seeing that were listed to play Iceland Airwaves 2020.
 There is a 7″ available from German based Tomatenplatten records which I now own.

 A former member of Seabear.
-I saw Sóley live at Bush Hall in 2018 – she is brilliant and has released three solo albums so far.
+I saw Sóley live at Bush Hall in 2018 – her music is absolutely wonderful and she has released three solo albums so far.
 Here is a clip of her playing live at Kex Hostel a few years ago.

 Sóley, Sin Fang and Örvar Smárason.

 An Icelandic supergroup collaboration! [Örvar is a member of Múm, while Sóley and Sin Fang are solo artists].
 I love this video to Random Haiku Generator.

 Gyða Valtýsdóttir was a founding member of Múm and has worked with a range of musicians as well as releasing a couple of solo albums under her own name.
 Heavy classical influences are evident on her solo work.
 Her album Evolution which was released in 2018 is a good place to start.